kormixensnik34/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear and concise code that's easy to understand and maintain.
 Remember, code is read far more often than it's written.
 Optimize for readability, modularity, and testability rather than premature optimization.
 And always keep in mind that the best code is the code that doesn't need to exist—re-use existing solutions or libraries whenever possible."

 In essence, this highlights the importance of clarity, reusability, and avoiding complexity unless absolutely necessary, which are key principles for efficient and sustainable software engineering.

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to prioritizing clean, maintainable code over overly complex solutions.
+Always strive for clarity and readability; a program that's easy to understand is easier to debug, extend, and collaborate on.
+Remember, you're not just writing code for computers but also for fellow humans who will read and interact with it."

+"Program wisely by choosing the simplest possible solution that solves the problem at hand, avoiding premature optimization and unnecessary complexity.
+Continuously refactor your code to keep it simple and elegant as requirements evolve.
+And always remember, code is read far more often than it is written."